-If the system remains inactive beyond the configured time limit with no catheter then the system will automatically log out if there is no active procedure or catheter connected
+If the system remains inactive beyond the configured time limit,, the system will automatically log out if a catheter is not connected.

 7 Setup of Patient and Procedure Information

 In the Acquisition Mode during the Setup Phase, the user may enter information about both the patient and the procedure to permit archiving and to facilitate retrieval for later review.
 This information may be entered at the beginning of the procedure or at any time prior to ending the procedure.